hereton/MovieTicket/README.md

 - 6 The ticket will printed.

 <br>
-<br>You can add or remove all movies and details by editing Book.csv file, Also can edit each price and theater by change row and column.
+<br><b>Note: </b> As a movie manager You can add or remove all movies and details by editing Book.csv file, Also can edit each price and theater by change row and column.

 >By Wongsathorn Panichkurkul and Totsapon Menkul